-For many years plays were presented in the All Saints Church Hall.
-In 1975 the rehearsal room converted previously from a small machine shop in Bank Street, underwent a further transformation into a small theatre.
+For many years plays were presented in the All Saints Church Hall until 1975 when the rehearsal room, converted previously from a small machine shop in Bank Street, underwent a further transformation into a tiny theatre.

 During the next few years the facilities were improved until in 2002 land was purchased and the present theatre was constructed.